-Based on functional assessments, our goal is to create "environments for competence."
+Our goal is to create "environments for competence."
 This involves providing the least amount of structure necessary for individuals to live, learn, work, and play independently.
 We also develop support plans that are designed to help individuals use their own strengths to meet their own needs.
+Strategies and planning will be based on functional assessments.